jacobdolph/microservice-blog/readme.md

 ### Summary
+Project to learn microservice architecture using event bus data management

+#### Part 1
-simple no DB project to learn microservice architecture with event bus db(json) management
+- simple no DB project to learn microservice architecture with event bus db(json) management

-Learning the concepts around event busses to put toward a more complex project
+- Learning the concepts around event busses to put toward a more complex project

+- Using Docker and Kubernetes for deployment automation, scaling, managing containers
+    - even small containers